 To find out in which type of mutual fund you should invest in, you can download Kredent Money App.

-Often we get ourselves into trouble by not reading the terms & conditions mentioned in the offer document and later on crib as the surprising terms that we may come to know through our mutual fund managers.
+Often we get ourselves into trouble by not reading the terms & conditions mentioned in the offer document and later on crib about the surprising terms that we may come to know through our mutual fund managers.

 In this article, we have tried to brief you on a few points which are mandatory for you to know before signing the offer document.